Diamagnetism and the dispersion of the magnetic permeability: Homogeneous conductors as diamagnetic media

-We observe from \eqref{mucond} that the superconductor acts as a perfect diamagnet in the limit $k\to 0$; however for spatially varying fields the diamagnetism is not perfect due to the London penetration depth $\lambda$.
+We observe from \eqref{mucond} that the permeability is nonlocal.
+The superconductor acts as a perfect diamagnet in the limit $k\to 0$; however for spatially varying fields the diamagnetism is not perfect due to the finite London penetration depth $\lambda$.

-Note that although $\mu$ is nonlocal, it is not ``unphysical'': Eq. \eqref{mucond} is the natural choice where induced, circulating currents are described as magnetization; in other words the implicit choice when characterizing superconductors as diamagnetic.
-The choice also corresponds to that of Pendry's split ring resonator metamaterial, when magnetism emerges from circulating currents.